sandervandevelde/MQTTBrokerPrivatePreview/README.md

 To setup a client group, user needs to build a query that filters a set of clients based on their attribute values.

 Here are a few sample queries:
-- (attributes.sensors = "motion" or attributes.sensors = "humidity") or attributes.status <> "sleep mode"
+- (attributes.sensors = "motion" or attributes.sensors = "humidity") or attributes.type = "home-sensors"
 - attributes.sensors IN ["motion", "humidity", "temperature"] and attributes.floor <= 5

 In group queries, following operands are allowed: